 Continue With the Vegetables

-After removing the meat from the pot, I added another tablespoon of lard to melt.
+After removing the meat from the pot, I added another tablespoon of lard to melt it.
 You can use either pork lard or goose fat, but if you don’t have it, add two tablespoons of oil.

-This means that we sauté it for about two or three minutes on medium heat and then we put the pieces of pre-fried meat back in the pot.
+This means we sauté it for about two or three minutes on medium heat, and then we put the pieces of pre-fried meat back in the pot.